-In December 2016, the Minister of ISED issued Guidelines on the National Security Review of Investments under the ICA.
-The Guidelines provide information to investors about the administration of the national security review process under the ICA and set out nine factors that the government considers when assessing whether an investment poses a national security risk.
-The focus of the nine factors are on three core areas: defence, technology and intelligence gathering and enforcement.
+In March 2021, the Minister of ISED issued Guidelines on the National Security Review of Investments.
+The Guidelines provide information of the procedures that will be followed in the administration of the national security review process in Part IV.1 of the ICA.
+The Guidelines set out eleven factors that the government may consider as they relate to national security.
+The focus of the factors are on core areas including defence, technology, critical minerals, critical infrastructure, intelligence gathering and enforcement and access to sensitive personal data.

-Pursuant to the Budget Implementation Act, 2017, No. 1, the ICA was amended to require annual reporting on the administration of the national security provisions of the ICA.
-The annual reporting on the administration of the national security provisions of the ICA is now included in each Annual Report made under the ICA.
+The Canadian Government must report annually on the administration of the national security provisions of the ICA.
+Such annual reporting is now included in each Annual Report made under the ICA.
 The Report also provides information on the numbers of transactions reviewed under the national security provisions, the numbers of notices and orders issued, and the actions taken to protect national security.